- Anti-Bullying Policy

 In cases of severe or repeated bullying, the student will be suspended.

-School Attendance Review Board (SARB): Attendance and tardies are monitored closely throughout the school year.
-Truancy letters are sent out to students each time they receive three unexcused absences or three tardies.
-After nine unexcused absences or nine tardies, a referral may be made to the county Student Attendance Review Board (SARB).
+Attendance and tardies are monitored closely throughout the school year, per California Education Code.
+Truancy letters are sent out to students each time they receive three unexcused absences or three tardies over 30 minutes.
+After nine unexcused absences or tardies, a referral may be made to the District Office, to determine the need for a referral to the county Student Attendance Review Board (SARB).
 SARB is composed of educators and county officials who will review the student's attendance history, interview the parents and student, and make various recommendations to which the parents and student must adhere.
 If these recommendations are not followed and the student continues to accrue unexcused absences and tardies, SARB can turn the case over to the district attorney's office for legal action.

 We strongly encourage parents to determine whether their children are competent riders before they are permitted to ride to school unaccompanied, regardless of age.